Conversations with Dragons – Shachi Kale

 Experience the art of storytelling at the i.d.e.a.
 Museum this spring.
 Art of the Story will feature stories told through various mediums, which includes visual arts, spoken word, film, animation, pop-up books, novels, short stories, dance, music, and other forms of creative narrative expression.
 Join us on a journey featuring art and hands-on activities that nurture creative thinking and embrace the storyteller within us all.

-Planned activities for children of all ages include:
+Activities for children of all ages include:

-- Performing in a puppet/musical theater
+- Making puppets and performing in a puppet/musical theater

 - Experiencing a cultural storytelling tipi